-This article will clearly explain the different roles held by these different trade professionals.
-And, ultimately, it will give you better insight into whom you should call when you need to get work done!
+This article clearly explains the different roles held by these different trade professionals.
+Ultimately, it will give you better insight into whom you should call when you need to get work done!

-“Contractor” is the word that most people use to refer to “general contractors.”
-And, the term general contractor is often then misapplied to any trade professional who works on houses for a living.
+“Contractor” is the word that most people use to refer to “General Contractors” (GCs).
+In fact, the term GC is often misapplied to any professional who works on houses for a living.

 Instead, what general contractors really do is hire other people to carry out work.

 In essence, GCs are just project managers.
-They coordinate construction projects on behalf of clients, making sure (ideally) that competent, qualified tradespeople are brought in to carry out the various phases of the job in a careful sequence.
+They coordinate construction projects on behalf of clients.
+Ideally, they ensure that competent, qualified tradespeople are brought in to perform the work in a specified sequence.

 For this service, GCs will charge a substantial fee, sometimes 50% or more of the total job value.
 That is, 50% or more of the total cost of purchased materials and hired labor.

-(The people whom contractors bring in to do the actual work are known as “independent contractors,” or “subcontractors.”
+(The people whom contractors bring in to do the actual work are known as “independent contractors,” or “subcontractors” or subs).
 These subs might range in size from one-man operations, to substantial companies in their own right.)

 Most GCs have some background in construction, having worked as professional tradespeople at some point in their lives.
 However, having a trade background is not necessary for becoming a contractor.
-In my home state of North Carolina, for instance, nearly anyone can declare himself a contractor and manage projects up to a certain value.
+In my home state of North Carolina, for instance, nearly anyone can declare himself a contractor.
+But, they can only manage projects up to a certain value.

 You can easily see how problems might arise from this situation.

-Unscrupulous contractors have a thousand reasons, and a thousand ways, to keep profits high and job costs low on the projects they manage.
-Hiring cheap, unqualified subs and using inferior materials are just two tricks for wringing more money from a contract.
+Unscrupulous contractors have a thousand ways to keep profits high and job costs low.
+Hiring cheap, unqualified subs and using inferior materials are just two tricks for making more money.

 For this reason, “contractor” has become something of a dirty word in the trades.
-At it’s worst, it implies a dishonest person who does none of the actual labor, but reaps the maximum reward for a job.
+At its worst, it implies a dishonest person who does none of the labor, but reaps the maximum reward.

-(I wrote an article on common ways that bad contractors cheat their clients.
-It can be a helpful reference for anyone in a sticky contracting situation.)
+Previously, I wrote an article on common ways that bad contractors cheat their clients.
+It can be a helpful reference for anyone in a sticky contracting situation.

 To be fair, though, this bad reputation is somewhat unjust.

-I know plenty of good GCs who bend over backwards to keep clients happy and fees reasonable, all while managing the whirlwind of problems that inevitably arise in a construction project.
+I know plenty of good GCs who bend over backwards to keep clients happy and fees reasonable.
+This is while managing the whirlwind of problems that inevitably arise in a construction project.

-However, I have also seen enough bad GCs to know that I’ve never really wanted to be associated with that side of the industry.
-Nor do I want to spend all my days making calls, writing proposals, and driving endlessly from job to job.
-I much prefer being a professional tradesman–the one doing the actual work, in the field, with my hands.
+However, I have also seen enough bad GCs to know that I’ve never really wanted to be associated with that.
+Nor do I want to spend all my days making calls, writing proposals, and driving endlessly to multiple jobs.
+I much prefer being a professional tradesman.
+That way, I’m the one doing the actual work, in the field, with my hands.

 Which, brings us to our second example…

-Carpenters are tradespeople who build and fix houses and other larger structures.
+Carpenters are tradespeople who build and fix houses and other larger wooden structures.

 If that sounds a bit vague, it is.

-They run trim on home interiors and exteriors, install doors and windows, build out closets, hang cabinets, and create yard structures like planter boxes, lattice screens and benches.
+They run trim on home interiors and exteriors, install doors and windows.
+They build out closets, hang cabinets, and create yard structures like planter boxes, lattice screens and benches.

-And…they fix all of these things when they break.
+In addition, they fix all of these things when they break!

-Carpenters are the professionals whom general contractors hire to carry out much of the work that needs to get done on residential jobs.
-Carpenters will often have to collaborate with plumbers, HVAC specialists, electricians and masons to help those people carry out their work as well.
+Actually, general contractors hire carpenters to do much of the work that needs to get done on residential jobs.
+Carpenters often have to collaborate with plumbers, HVAC specialists, electricians, etc., to help those people carry out their work.